 Agreement on Climate Change, Trade and Sustainability (ACCTS) Overview

-The ACCTS is a ground-breaking trade agreement that delivers commercial opportunities to New Zealand’s economy, while addressing climate change and sustainability challenges.
-It is the first trade agreement New Zealand has concluded with Costa Rica, Iceland and Switzerland outside of the WTO.
+ACCTS is a ground-breaking trade agreement that delivers commercial opportunities to New Zealand’s economy, while addressing climate change and sustainability challenges.
+It is the first trade agreement New Zealand has concluded with Costa Rica, Iceland and Switzerland outside of the World Trade Organisation (WTO).

-The ACCTS is a living agreement, and its membership and scope will grow over time.
-The ACCTS is open to WTO members that are able to meet its standards.
+ACCTS is a living agreement, and its membership and scope will grow over time.
+ACCTS is open to WTO members that are able to meet its standards.

 Key Outcomes

-• The most comprehensive list of environmental goods of any international agreement, going beyond a traditional approach to also recognise “land-based” or natural renewable products as environmental goods.
+- The most comprehensive list of environmental goods of any international agreement, going beyond a traditional approach to also recognise “land-based” or natural renewable products such as environmental goods.

-• Tariff elimination on 316 environmental goods at entry into force including for solar panels, wind and hydraulic turbines, electric vehicles, wool fibre, recycled paper and wood products.
+- Tariff elimination on over 300 environmental goods at entry into force including for solar panels, wind and hydraulic turbines, electric vehicles, wool fibre, recycled paper and wood products

-• Improved market access for New Zealand wool and wood exports to ACCTS members.
-These benefits will grow as more WTO members join the ACCTS and the scope of the agreement expands.
+- Improved market access for New Zealand wool and wood exports to ACCTS members.
+These benefits will grow as more WTO members join ACCTS and the scope of the agreement expands.

-• A framework of prohibitions, schedules, exceptions, and transparency requirement to address harmful fossil fuel subsidies.
+- A framework of prohibitions, schedules, exceptions, and transparency requirements to address harmful fossil fuel subsidies.
 This includes lists of prohibited fossil fuel subsidies and goods and energy products considered as fossil fuels.

 You can find further information on the ACCTS outcomes in the National Interest Analysis.